-- The actuarial asset method was changed to eliminate asset smoothing. - The investment return assumption was lowered from 8.00% to 7.75% per year, net of all expenses. - The assumed rates of salary increases were amended. - The assumed rates of withdrawal were amended. - The assumed rate of disablement was amended.
+- The actuarial asset method was changed to eliminate asset smoothing. - The investment return assumption was lowered from 8.00% to 7.75% per year, net of all expenses. - The assumed rates of salary increases were amended. - The assumed rates of retirement were amended. - The assumed rates of withdrawal were amended. - The assumed rate of disablement was amended.